 Powering Innovation in the Annapolis Valley

 The transition to renewable energy technology plays an important role in reducing greenhouse gas emissions as one method of mitigating future impacts of climate change.
-With support from the Nova Scotia Low Carbon Communities Fund and Farm Credit Canada’s AgriSpirit Fund, CARP is teaming up with partners including the Town of Annapolis Royal, The Annapolis Valley Regional Library, the Annapolis Royal Library and many others to assist Nova Scotians in their transition to renewable energy
+With support from the Nova Scotia Low Carbon Communities Fund and Farm Credit Canada’s AgriSpirit Fund, CARP teamed up with partners including the Town of Annapolis Royal, The Annapolis Valley Regional Library, the Annapolis Royal Library, and many others, to deliver the Powering Innovation project.

 Powering Innovation Confabulation

-Thank you to everyone who made this event a great success!
+Thank you to the many partner organizations who made this event a great success:

 Thank you to our program funders: